ttthompson/ttthompson/README.md

 - 👋 Hi, I’m @ttthompson
 - 👀 I’m interested in Machine Learning and Artificial Intelligence
-- 🌱 I’m currently learning Statistical Modeling and Applications of Data SCience
+- 🌱 I’m currently learning Statistical Modeling and Applications of Data Science
 - 💞️ I’m looking to collaborate on nothing at the moment but I would be open to suggestions!
 - 📫 How to reach me